 Evelyn also always stressed out the importance to good posture and a ladylike carriage.
 In a Lydia Lane article from 1957, she claimed that it was her posture that won her the title of Miss USA – there were more beautiful women than her on the pageant, but she always stood straight as a pole and won her due.

 Evelyn and James divorced sometime before 1960.
 Evelyn married her last husband, David J Levinson, on December 30, 1961.
 Levinson was born in 1916, making him a bit older than Evelyn.
 Little is known of the marriage.
-They divorced in 1977.
+They were together until his death in 1993.